minigatewaydev/typescript-sample/README.md

 ## Running sample in VSC
 A TypeScript (.ts) code is transpiled into JavaScript (.js) file using VSCODE internal task runner, so it can be run using <code>node</code> command.

+Before that:
+- Download as ZIP and extract
+- In VSC, File > Open Folder

 To transpile code automatically, do this:
 - Hit <code>ctrl + shift + B</code>
 - Select <code>tsc:watch - tsconfig.json</code>